Dialpad LogoDialpad Logo Icon

 Do you need a better way to track KPIs and agent performance?

-Contact center solutions today are pretty robust, and come with built-in tools to help businesses continually improve on their agent performance.
+Contact centre solutions today are pretty robust, and come with built-in tools to help businesses continually improve their agent performance.

-Having different channels available also helps a contact center answer customer queries much more efficiently.
+Having different channels available also helps a contact centre answer customer queries much more efficiently than a call centre setup.
 For example, one agent can handle only one phone call at a time, but may be able to do two or three chats at once.
 (Alternatively, you could rotate your agents so that they can focus on live chat or just the phones today.)

-Dialpad integrates with many customer engagement tools, like Zendesk, Front, and Intercom to help you cover all your channels easily.
-More importantly, it has its own omnichannel experience, which lets you handle conversations across live chat, WhatsApp, Facebook Messenger, and much more:
+Dialpad integrates with many customer engagement tools, like Zendesk, Front, and Intercom, to help you cover all your channels easily.

-How to start a contact center in 3 steps
+How to start a UK contact centre in 3 steps

 1. Create a business plan

-Map out your journey from call center (or your “starting from scratch” state) to contact center.
-Your new business plan should outline why you are implementing a contact center, and your projected outcomes.
+Map out your journey from call centre (or your “starting from scratch” state) to contact centre.
+Your new business plan should outline why you are implementing a contact centre, and your projected outcomes.

-A good contact center business plan should include things like:
+A good contact centre business plan should include things like:

 Number of employees to hire

-Consider these factors to help you plan the scope of your contact center:
+Consider these factors to help you plan the scope of your contact centre:

 • Expected call volumes